meshcloud/meshcloud-docs/docs/meshcloud.project.md

 title: meshProject
 ---

-meshProjects are multi-cloud enabled projects that allow teams to manage and scale cloud resources across all [meshPlatforms](meshcloud.platform-location.md) made available to their [meshCustomer](meshcloud.customer.md).
+meshProjects are multi-cloud enabled projects that allow teams to manage and scale cloud resources across all [meshPlatforms](meshcloud.platforms.md) made available to their [meshCustomer](meshcloud.customer.md).

 > Only users or users of [group](meshcloud.customer.md#user-groups) with the role [Customer Admin](meshcloud.customer.md#assign-meshcustomer-roles) have access to the administrative functionality described in this section.

 ## Create a new meshProject

 Log on to the Meshpanel with your account credentials and press `Create`.
 Type in a name for your new project and press `Next`.
 Choose a payment method and press `Next` again.
-In the last step, you can choose the locations from which you can obtain the cloud computing resources for your project.
+In the last step, you can choose the meshPlatforms from which you can obtain the cloud computing resources for your project.
 Press `Create Project` and you will see your new project listed in the Projects List.

 ## Manage meshProjects

 In your **Account** section under **Projects** all meshProjects of your meshCustomer are listed.
 You find the **Account** section by pressing the settings icon on the top right of the meshPanel.
 You can execute administrative actions on your meshProjects from the **Projects** section.
 To edit a project, click the **pen** icon in the **Actions** column of the meshProject list.
-You can edit the assigned locations, payment information and the assigned users and groups of the project.
+You can edit the assigned tenants, payment information and the assigned users and groups of the project.

 The following diagram shows how access rights and project [replication](./meshcloud.tenant.md) result in the correct project access for your users.